JuliaHolomorphic/ComplexPhasePortrait.jl/README.md

 # ComplexPhasePortrait

-This package is an implementation of the phase portrait plotting portion of Elias Wegert's [complex function explorer](http://www.mathworks.com/matlabcentral/fileexchange/45464-complex-function-explorer).
+This package is a [Julia](http://julialang.org) implementation of the phase portrait ideas presented in Elias Wegert's book "[Visual Complex Functions](http://www.visual.wegert.com)".

 ## Installation